 October 31, 2017 marked the 500th anniversary of the date Martin Luther posted his thoughts (95 Theses) about the current state of the medieval church on the Castle Church door in Wittenberg, Germany.
 What started as an academic debate escalated into a religious war that also encompassed political, intellectual, scientific, and cultural aspects of society.
 As a result, there was not a reformation of the church, but a separation that splintered Catholic Europe and moved the continent out of the middle ages and into the modern era.

-We at TCLC will be commemorating the Reformation during 2017.
+We at TCLC commemorated the Reformation during 2017.

-Some of the celebrations and events for the year are:
+Some of the celebrations and events for the year were:

 Lenten Soup and Study, 6pm on Wednesdays during Lent.
 The program centers around Luther and the Reformation.
 Join us on March 8, March 15, March 22, March 29, and April 5.